MACOR® Machining Specifications

 - Continuously flush with water or coolant to remove chips and dust

-- Use diamond, silicon carbide or aluminium oxide grinding wheels
+- Use diamond, silicon carbide or aluminum oxide grinding wheels

 - Start with loose 400-grit silicon carbide on a steel wheel